menisadi/spotify-vs-lastfm/outline.md

 - Which metric makes more sense?
 - Computing all the above
     - The raw results
-    - Context and Proportion: Comparing 'Best Movies Even' lists
 - Spotify raw data!
     - Realization that this exists and sending a request
     - Comparing top songs according to the raw data and the Wrapped list
-    - Computing the distances metrics for raw-vs-wrapped
+    - Computing the metrics for raw-vs-wrapped
 - Conclusion?
 Is there any?